Winner of the Lambda Literary Award for Lesbian Mystery

 “Ann McMan tackles an incredibly touchy issue—sexual abuse of children in the Catholic Church and beyond—in a very sensitive way.
 She doesn’t shrink away from any aspect of the problem, dragging her characters in all sorts of quandaries.
 And they’re such great characters.” —JUDE SILBERFELD, Jude in the Stars

-ANN McMAN is the Lambda Literary Award-winning author of nine novels and two short story collections.
-She is a two-time Independent Publisher (IPPY) medalist, an eight-time recipient of Golden Crown Literary Society Awards, and a laureate of the Alice B. Foundation for her outstanding body of work.
+ANN McMAN is the two-time Lambda Literary Award-winning author of novels and short story collections.
+She is a three-time Independent Publisher (IPPY) medalist, an eight-time recipient of Golden Crown Literary Society Awards, and a laureate of the Alice B. Foundation for her outstanding body of work.
 She lives in Winston-Salem, North Carolina.